ddeepika/gettingcleaningdata/README.md

 *data <- read.table("TidyDataFile.txt", header = TRUE)*
 *View(data)*

-Note: If file is stored in a different path than the working folder, please provide fill path in the read.table call.
+Note: If file is stored in a different path than the working folder, please provide file path in the read.table call.

 The codebook for this project follows the format suggested by TA in
 * https://class.coursera.org/getdata-012/forum/thread?thread_id=9 to refer